 Firewalls are effectively gatekeepers between your computer and the internet, and one of the major barriers to prevent the spread of cyber threats such as viruses and malware.
-Make sure that you set up your firewall devices properly or they may not be fully effective.
+Make sure that you set up your firewall devices properly, and check them regularly to ensure they have the latest software/firmware updates installed, or they may not be fully effective.
 Read more about firewalls in server security.

 Use security software

 You should use security software, such as anti-spyware, anti-malware and anti-virus programs, to help detect and remove malicious code if it slips into your network.
 Discover how to detect spam, malware and virus attacks.

 Update programs and systems regularly

 Updates contain vital security upgrades that help protect against known bugs and vulnerabilities.
 Make sure that you keep your software and devices up-to-date to avoid falling prey to criminals.

 You can use intrusion detectors to monitor system and unusual network activity.
 If a detection system suspects a potential security breach, it can generate an alarm, such as an email alert, based upon the type of activity it has identified.
 See more on cyber security breach detection.

 Your employees have a responsibility to help keep your business secure.
 Make sure that they understand their role and any relevant policies and procedures, and provide them with regular cyber security awareness and training.
 Read about insider threats in cyber security.

 You should also follow best practices defined in the government's Cyber Essentials scheme.